naveed-khan10/STC89C52-Microcontroller-Training/README.md

 ## Task 5: Button Interfacing Using Polling
 - Controlled LED D1 using button K1 with polling.
 - Added debouncing to avoid multiple triggers on a single press.

+## Task 7 : LED control using buttons (polling)
+- Each button K1-K4 toggles LEDs D1-D4, respectively, using polling with debounce to ensure stable operation.